IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/3rd-conference-on-syndrome-e/SynE3_2017_17_roundtable-2-the-place-of-neuroscience-in-future-research-on-perpetrators-of-extreme-violence.md

 ---

-<Youtube yt="RjpjfM64mdk" caption="Roundtable 2: The Place of Neuroscience in Future Research on Perpetrators of Extreme Violence" start="false" stop="false"></Youtube>
+<Youtube yt="RjpjfM64mdk" caption="Roundtable 2: The Place of Neuroscience in Future Research on Perpetrators of Extreme Violence"></Youtube>